gederajeg/vector_space_model_indonesian/README.md

     .bib file, and the R Notebook containing the R codes for producing the analyses in the paper (incl. figures and tables).

-4. Download the dataset from figshare (**ADD FIGSHARE DOI**).
+4. Download the dataset from figshare (**ADD FIGSHARE DOI**) (we store them on figshare due to their large size for version control, especially for the vector space model).
 Please read the information page before clicking the white button saying `"Download all"` (next to the dark pink `"Cite"` button) to download all the data.

 5. Please rename the downloaded data folder into `data` and move this `data` folder inside the `vector_space_model_indonesian-master`